Mila Rechcigl: Czech-American activism

 He established the National Heritage Commission with the aim of preserving Czech and Slovak cultural heritage in America.
-Under its aegis, he had undertaken a comprehensive survey of Czech-related historic sites and archival materials in the US.
-Based on this survey, he has prepared a detailed listing, Czech-American Historic Sites, Monuments, and Memorials which was published through the courtesy of Palacký University of Olomouc (2004).
-The second part of the survey, bearing the title Czechoslovak American Archivalia,. was also published by Palacky University (2004).
+Under its support, he had undertaken a comprehensive survey of Czech-related historic sites and archival materials in the US.
+Based on this survey, he has prepared a detailed listing, Czech-American Historic Sites, Monuments, and Memorials, which was published through the courtesy of Palacký University of Olomouc (2004).
+The second part of the survey, bearing the title Czechoslovak American Archivalia, was also published by Palacky University (2004).